Dave Mulligan: Scunthorpe United

 In June 2006, Mulligan signed for League One side Scunthorpe United, having met manager Brian Laws at a M180 motorway service station to discuss the situation at Glanford Park.
 He made 29 appearances throughout the 2006–07 season as Scunthorpe secured promotion as champions of League One.
-However he never took to the field in the Championship due to differences with manager Nigel Adkins; he had been involved in a car accident and been late to training, and also had to miss games due to international commitments.
+However, he never took to the field in the Championship due to differences with manager Nigel Adkins; he had been involved in a car accident and been late to training, and also had to miss games due to international commitments.
 He joined League Two side Grimsby Town on a one-month loan on 30 August 2007.
 He made his debut for the "Mariners" on 2 September, in a 2–1 defeat at Shrewsbury Town, coming onto the pitch as a 36th-minute substitute only to be taken off after 63 minutes; he said this was typical bizarre management from Alan Buckley, who made players come to Blundell Park for sprint training on days after games.

 Port Vale

 He joined Port Vale on a free transfer in January 2008.
-He made 13 appearances in the 2007–08 season as the "Valiants" were relegated out of League One; he scored a free-kick on the last day of the season in a 1–1 draw at Southend United.
+He made 13 appearances in the 2007–08 season as the "Valiants" were relegated out of League One; he scored a free kick on the last day of the season in a 1–1 draw at Southend United.
 His stay at Vale Park was to prove a relatively short one as manager Lee Sinnott declined to offer Mulligan a longer contract.

 New Zealand

 Mulligan signed a two-year contract with the Wellington Phoenix in July 2008.
-However he struggled to make an impact and made just three appearances for the club in two seasons before his contract was not renewed at the end of the 2009–10 season.
-He later commented that "I always had an idea of coming back to New Zealand.
+However, he struggled to make an impact and made just three appearances for the club in two seasons before his contract was not renewed at the end of the 2009–10 season.
+He later commented, "I always had an idea of coming back to New Zealand.
 It was more of the lifestyle change, rather than football.
 There’s nothing better than playing football in the sun!"

 Mulligan soon signed on with New Zealand Football Championship club Auckland City for the 2010–11 season.
 He made his debut in the opening round match against Waikato in which he scored two goals in the second half, to give the "Navy Blues" a 3–2 victory.
 He played both legs of the 2011 final of the OFC Champions League, as Auckland beat Amicale (Vanuatu) 6–1 on aggregate.
-Auckland won the Champions League for a second successive season in 2012, and this time Mulligan scored one of the goals in a 3–1 aggregate win over AS Tefana (French Polynesia).
+Auckland won the Champions League for a second-successive season in 2012, and this time Mulligan scored one of the goals in a 3–1 aggregate win over AS Tefana (French Polynesia).
 He switched to rivals Waitakere United in July 2012.
 The club won the Premiership in 2012–13.
 He moved on to Hawke's Bay United in October 2013, and helped the club to a third-place finish in 2013–14.
 He returned to Waitakere United for the 2014–15 season, who finished the season in fourth place.